hiteshpachpor/koms/README.md

 ## About

 1. This project uses Laravel.
-Read the official [Laravel installation guide](https://laravel.com/docs/7.x/installation) to learn more about the setup instructions.
+Read the official [Laravel installation guide](https://laravel.com/docs/7.x/installation) to learn more about its dependencies.
 2. [MySQL](https://www.mysql.com/) is required as a datastore.
 3. APIs are exposed to interact with inventory and order data.